-Number three on my high calorie must grow foods is dry beans.
+Number three on my high calorie must grow foods is dry

 I thought this would be an easy subject because this stable crop is grown around the world.
 However, there are many types of beans grown under different conditions.
 They tend to be either bush types or vining types.
 Being a member of the legume family they work with bacteria to take nitrogen from the air.
 This makes them an important rotation crop for increasing nitrogen in the soil.
 They are also an extremely important source of vegetable protein in diets around the world.
 On the negative beans contain anti-nutrients that require sprouting, fermenting, or proper cooking to break down.